 Pairs well with steamed veggies or leafy greens.

-Estimated Nutrition (Pork chop plus 2-3 spoonfuls of sauce on top)
+- Nutrition shown for 1 pork chop plus 2-3 spoonfuls of sauce on top

 Alright, confess.
 Are you a marmalade lover or hater?
 Favorite marinated pork chops recipes?